DurgNomis-drol/ha_toyota/README.md

 Be aware that weeks start on Sundays and not Mondays.
 This is not possible to change due to limitation on Toyota's end.

 When starting a new week, month or year, it will not show any information before your first trip.
 Even though a new month starts on the 1, you will need to wait for the 2 of the month before it is able to show you current month stats.
 This due to a limitation in Toyota API.
-This limitation also exists on weeks.
+This limitation also applies to weeks.
-Due to this, this integration will show last month stats instead until new information is available.
+Due to this, this integration will list sensors as unavailable when no data is available.

 ## Getting started